PAGASA: Southwest monsoon affecting extreme Northern Luzon

 The Philippine Atmospheric Geophysical and Astronomical Services Administration said as a result, Metro Manila will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms.

-The rest of the Philippines, the weather bureau said, will have the same conditions also due to localized thunderstorms.
+The rest of the country, PAGASA said, will have the same conditions.

+Meanwhile, cloudy skies with scattered rain showers and thunderstorms are expected over Mindanao due to the Intertropical Convergence Zone.

+According to the weather bureau, Southern Luzon, Visayas and Mindanao will have moderate winds and moderate coastal waters.